fluid-project/fluid-binder/README.md

 # Tests

-To run the tests in this package, you  must have [testem](https://github.com/testem/testem) installed.
+To run the tests in this package, run `npm test`.
+In addition to the normal test output, an [Istanbul](https://github.com/gotwarlost/istanbul) test coverage report will be saved to `coverage/lcov-report/index.html`.